Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Step 6: Try Plant-Based Protein Powder

-Although true allergies to dairy milk (an allergy to the whey proteins in milk versus intolerance to lactose, the sugar in milk) are very rare in adults, if the first five steps do not improve your diarrhea, then you could try a plant-based protein powder such as hemp, rice, or pea protein powder.
+Although true allergies to dairy milk (an allergy to the whey proteins in milk versus lactose intolerance, the sugar in milk) are infrequent in adults, if the first five steps do not improve your diarrhea, then you could try a plant-based protein powder such as hemp, rice, or pea protein powder.

 What To Do If You Still Get Diarrhea After Implementing These Tips